Want the secret to becoming fluent in Spanish? The key to understanding and expressing yourself clearly in Spanish is PATTERNS!

 How can I improve my grammar skills?

-Traditionally, grammar exercises present a concept and give you worksheets to practice.
+Traditionally, Spanish grammar exercises present a concept and give you worksheets to practice.
 This is good, but not the best method.
-Instead, words, phrases and sentences from your reading and audio sources have excellent examples.
+Instead, effective Spanish grammar lessons will include words, phrases, and sentences from your reading and audio sources have excellent examples.
 You can dig into them and uncover grammar concepts as a result.

 This should get you started building a solid Spanish foundation for your skills practice.
 Before you know it, grammar analysis will help you understand what you hear and quickly be able to speak for yourself in Spanish.